Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

     standout: false
     headerimage: /img/research.png
     body: >-
-      Almost all of them were staged, allowing users to define the wall area first, pick tracks then place components in separate sections.
+      Almost all of them were staged; allowing users to define the wall area first, pick tracks, and place components in separate stages.

       After assessing many different tools, Ikea's Algot planner came out as an exemplar.